Origami74/fips-site/README.md

 ## Deployment

 The `dist/` directory contains a fully static site that can be deployed to any static hosting service (GitHub Pages, Cloudflare Pages, Netlify, etc.).

-## Content Strategy

-The site follows the principles outlined in the functional plan:

-- **No marketing language** — technical, factual tone
-- **Progressive disclosure** — overview first, deep links to docs
-- **Visual hierarchy** — diagrams do the heavy lifting
-- **Fast and minimal** — no tracking, no unnecessary dependencies